capsa-gg/capsa-ue5-demo-game/README.md

 # Capsa UnrealEngine Demo

-_This project is used for plugin development, scripts might need their paths updated to fully work_

 Demo game with Capsa integration, based on third-person shooter.
+Developed and tested on Windows.

 ## Requirements

-- UnrealEngine 5.5 built from source (for allowing dedicated server builds)
+- Unreal Engine 5.5 built from source, no changes in Engine necessary (for allowing dedicated server builds)
+- `UEROOT` environment variable set with the path of the root of the UE5 repository
+- This project cloned to disk

-## Build instructions
+## Shipping build testing instructions

-Game: `TODO`

-Server: `TODO`
+- Generate project files
+- Open the Solution, now compile and open the editor, verify everything seems to be correct
+- To build Shipping builds: `.\build.ps1`
+- Now open the Shipping builds with `.\run.ps1`